 Federal funding for electric mobility infrastructure can be drawn from several sources, including discretionary and formula grant programs, loan financing programs, and tax incentives.
-Table 6-1 provides an overview of these funding types.
+Table 6-1.
+Types of Federal funding and financing programs. provides an overview of these funding types.